loo-al/Buffer_Overflow/README.md

 In another attempt I tired the following:

-* Disabling the ASLR:
+* Disabling the ASLR

 ![disable](disable_aslr.png)

-Stepping into the vuln.c to find the return address and the adress of the buffer:
+* Stepping into the vuln.c
+* Locate the return address
+* Find the adress of the buffer

 ![stepping](step_in_gdb.png)

 ## 3rd Attempt (successful)